pkic/pqccm/README.md

 **EJBCA**

-EJBCA PKI software can issue X.509 certificates supporting Post-Quantum algorithms.
+EJBCA PKI software can create CAs and issue X.509 certificates signed using Post-Quantum algorithms.
 Available for private test.
 Dilithium is on the roadmap for Q1 2023.

 ## Fortanix